Fun Spot America Theme Parks: Orlando location

-Fun Spot America – Kissimmee
+Kissimmee location

-Fun Spot America – Kissimmee is located in Kissimmee, Florida, adjacent to the Old Town entertainment and shopping complex.
+Fun Spot America in Kissimmee, Florida, is located adjacent to the Old Town entertainment and shopping complex.
 The park is designed as a circular walkway around the lagoon featuring the world's tallest skycoaster, the entrance of which is on the west side of the lagoon.
 The south end of loop features the signature multi-level go-kart tracks, the east side the flat slick tracks.
 In the north east side of the loop is the Arcade and Kiddie Area and the Rockstar Coaster is at the north end of the loop.

-History

-In 1988 a second Fun N Wheels location was opened in Kissimmee next to the regional mall.
-Both locations were sold in 1988 to Pleasurama USA, who also owned Hard Rock Café at the time, with the expectation of expanding the concept to malls region wide.
-This however did not occur.

 In 2004, Fun Spot purchased the site of the world's tallest Skycoaster located in Kissimmee, adjacent to the Old Town entertainment and shopping complex.
 The site was purchased from Bill Kitchen, the inventor of the Skycoaster and owner of Skyventure.
 The site also included a recently opened G-Force dragster ride.
 Fun Spot developed the 9 acres around the skycoaster into another amusement park call Fun Spot USA in 2007 (now Fun Spot America - Kissimmee).
 They added 2 multi-level go-kart tracks, family/thrill rides and an arcade.
 Summer of 2011 saw the arrival of Fun Spot's first major roller coaster, the Power Trip Coaster at the Kissimmee park (now Rockstar Coaster).
 The Wild Mouse roller coaster, manufactured by Zamperla, was relocated from Cypress Gardens, where it was known as Galaxy Spin, when Cypress Gardens closed and became Legoland Florida.